ArthurFDLR/pose-classification-kit/README.md

 ## Installation

+### Using PyPi
+Simply run the following command to install the whole package in the desired Python environment:

+`pip install pose-classification-kit[app]`

+If you don't plan to use the application but just want access to the datasets and pre-trained models:

+`pip install pose-classification-kit`

+### From source
 Ensure that [`Poetry`](https://poetry.eustace.io/) is installed for Python 3.7 and above on your system.

 1. Git clone the repository - `git clone https://github.com/ArthurFDLR/pose-classification-kit.git`